mendix/docs/content/en/docs/appstore/use-content/widgets/combobox.md

 * **Show footer** – if enabled, this allows custom widgets to be placed in a combo box's footer (as shown below).
 For example, you can include a link, button, or image in the footer.
 A popular choice is including a "new item" button in the footer:
     {{< figure src="/attachments/appstore/use-content/widgets/combobox/show-footer.png" alt="Shows a footer which can house custom widgets." class="no-border" >}}

-#### Multi Selection (Reference Set)
+#### Box 'Multi Selection' (Reference Set)

-The **Multi selection (reference set)** section allows you to configure combo box behavior for reference set type datasource.
+The **Multi selection (reference set)** section (only visible for datasource 'Context' -> 'Association') allows you to configure combo box behavior for reference set type datasource.
 The following configurations are available:

 * **Selection Method** – configures the behavior for selecting options
     * **Checkbox** – displays a checkbox on the left side of each option.
 Selected items will be marked by check marks.